top of page

 PROTECTION NOT DETENTION (PND)

-In 2020, the City of Long Beach signed a contract with the U.S. Office of Refugee Resettlement (ORR) to convert the Long Beach Convention Center into a detention center for unaccompanied children arriving at the U.S.-Mexico Border.
-As members of #ProtectionNotDetention Coalition, ÓRALE led advocacy, mobilized the community, organized efforts, and denounced all forms of detention for children.
+From 2020 to 2021, the City of Long Beach had a contract with the U.S. Office of Refugee Resettlement (ORR) to convert the Long Beach Convention Center into a detention center for unaccompanied children arriving at the U.S.-Mexico Border.
+As members of the #ProtectionNotDetention Coalition, ÓRALE led in mobilizing the community and organizing efforts to denounce all forms of detention for children.
 After months of community-led advocacy, resistance, and monitoring, ORR closed the Long Beach Convention Center ahead of the contract deadline.

 bottom of page